mech314/7002_CRISPRi_library/README.md

 # Illumina Sequence Analysis Pipeline

 This pipeline processes Illumina sequence data to:
-- Trim sequences at 95% accuracy.
-- Perform global alignment.
+- Perform high % identity (95%) global alignment.
 - Extract read counts.
 - Run differential expression analysis using **DESeq2** in R.
 - Combine all log-fold change (LFC) data into one comprehensive dataframe for downstream analysis.